Harry and Meghan shake up royal tradition in star-studded wedding - Journal du Cameroun

 “You look amazing,” Harry told his bride as she arrived.

-The couple grinned during Curry’s booming address about the power of love in which he quoted civil rights icon Martin Luther King.
+The couple grinned during Curry’s dramatic address about the power of love, in which he quoted civil rights icon Martin Luther King.

 “I’m talking about some power.
 Real power.
 Power to change the world,” the African-American preacher intoned.